Gabriella439/nixos-in-production/manuscript/BigPicture.md

 ## DevOps

 NixOS also exemplifies the [DevOps](https://en.wikipedia.org/wiki/DevOps) principle of breaking down boundaries between software developers ("Dev") and operations ("Ops").
-Specifically, the NixOS option system goes further in this regard than most other tools in the same space by unifying both software configuration and system configuration.
+Specifically, NixOS goes further in this regard than most other tools by unifying both software configuration and system configuration underneath the NixOS option system.

 You can group NixOS options into three categories: